 • Property finance and investment.

 • Regeneration projects.

 • The drafting, reviewing and negotiation of contracts.

 • Mergers, acquisitions, joint ventures, and disposals.

 Commercial Property Solicitors can expect to act for a wide variety of clients including government bodies, public sector organisations, investors, developers, funders, landlords, energy and utilities providers, high street businesses, media companies and corporate groups.

 Commercial properties themselves come in all shapes and sizes.
 You might find yourself working on cases relating to hotels, railways, high street buildings, shopping complexes, restaurants, roadways, airports and any other property or premise used for commercial purposes.

-Outside their caseloads, Commercial Property Solicitors may also be required to carry out business development activities and supervision of junior team members.
+Outside their caseloads, Commercial Property Solicitors may also be required to carry out business development activities while Senior Solicitors might manager or supervise junior team members.

 Initially, the route to becoming a Commercial Property Solicitor is similar to qualifying in any other practice area.
-You can find out all about the different qualification routes in our comprehensive Qualifying as a Solicitor article.
+You can find out all about the different qualification routes in our comprehensive article on How to Become a Solicitor.